opentracing-contrib/java-specialagent/opentracing-specialagent-util/src/main/java/io/opentracing/contrib/specialagent/rewrite/README.md

 ## Transforming values

-If you want to strike a better balance between redacting user information and keeping observability, final you can redact specific parts of a value (tag, log or operationName).
+If you want to strike a better balance between redacting user information and keeping observability, you can redact specific parts of a value (tag, log or operationName).

 ```json